Inventory Management

 Freight and Landed Cost

-Shipping, duties, customs, and handling — often 10–25% of unit price
+Shipping, duties, customs, and handling.
+Often 10 to 25 percent of unit price.

 Storage and Warehousing